-We’re now three months into the new financial year – almost the end of the first quarter… where the *@&%! did the time go!
+We’re now three months into the new financial year – almost the end of the first quarter… where did all the time go!
 Many of you have taken time out for some winter sun, maybe reveling in the success of last year or trying to gain an energy boost after a deflating one.
 Either way, the ink on your marketing plans and budget for FY20 is probably well and truly dry… or is it??

 Marketing plan litmus test… ask yourself these six questions: